Understanding the FCC one-to-one consent rule update

 Record-keeping requirements

-What are the exceptions to the FCC one-to-one consent rule?
+What are the exceptions to the TCPA?

 For example, the TCPA recognizes the need for swift communication in emergencies.
 Businesses can send texts or automated calls without prior consent if they are crucial for protecting people’s health or safety.
 This exception covers alerts for instance about severe weather, recalls, or public safety notifications.